Transforming Immigrant Digital Equity (TIDE)

 (Timeline from NTIA’s Digital Equity Act Programs Overview fact sheet.)

-Adult education should be a critical component of every state’s Digital Equity Act planning and implementation strategy.
-Access Adult Education in Focus: An Annotated State Digital Equity Plan Template for detailed guidance on 1) why adult learners need to be included in State Digital Equity Plans, and 2) how adult education can support the development and implementation of State Digital Equity Plans, section by section.
+Our resource, Adult Education in Focus: An Annotated State Digital Equity Plan Template, provides further guidance on 1) why adult learners need to be included in State Digital Equity Plans, and 2) how adult education can support the development and implementation of State Digital Equity Plans, section by section.

 NTIA Guidance & Resources for State Digital Equity Planning